Skylands Stadium

-Skylands Stadium (known from its opening until 2014 as Skylands Park) is a professional minor-league baseball stadium located in the Augusta section of Frankford Township in Sussex County, New Jersey.
-It is located off of US 206, near its intersection with Route 15, on a plot of land adjacent to the Sussex County Fairgrounds where the Sussex County Farm and Horse Show and the New Jersey State Fair are held concurrently every August, and is home to the Sussex County Miners of the independent Frontier League.
+Skylands Stadium is a baseball stadium located in the Augusta section of Frankford Township in Sussex County, New Jersey, that is home to the Sussex County Miners of the Frontier League (FL).
+It features 4,200 seats, and is located off of US 206, near its intersection with Route 15, on a plot of land adjacent to the Sussex County Fairgrounds where the Sussex County Farm and Horse Show and the New Jersey State Fair are held concurrently every August.

 Skylands Stadium opened in 1994 and was built for the New Jersey Cardinals, the New York–Penn League affiliate for the St. Louis Cardinals.
 The Cardinals called the park home until 2005, after which the team was sold and moved.
 The Cardinals were replaced by the Sussex Skyhawks, an independent minor league team that began play in 2006 and folded after the 2010 season.
 Skylands Stadium also served as the home field for several other sports organizations.

 In October 2013, Skylands Stadium was purchased by Al Dorso, a businessman who owns State Fair Superstore in Belleville, New Jersey, operates the annual State Fair Meadowlands in the parking lots surrounding MetLife Stadium, and is the owner of the Sussex County Miners.

-In October 2021, the field at Skylands Stadium was renamed Columbus Field and a monument to Christopher Columbus, that was previously located in Newark, NJ, was placed in the front of the stadium.
+In October 2021, the field at Skylands Stadium was renamed Columbus Field and a monument to Christopher Columbus, that was previously located in Newark, New Jersey, was placed in the front of the stadium.
 The statue and field naming were unveiled as part of a Columbus Day celebration with food, music, giveaways, and appearances by local politicians, Italian American organizations, and the Knights of Columbus.

+On May 11, 2024, longtime Sussex County Miners broadcaster Bret Leuthner, who had served as the voice of the team since 2017, died after a battle with cancer.
+In his honor, the broadcasting booth at Skylands Stadium was renamed the "Bret Leuthner Broadcasting Booth."
+This dedication segment was created by his son, Trevor Leuthner.